Mukhtar Ahmad Dogar: Career highlights

-Dogar served on various command and staff assignments during his career in PAF, which included OC Flying Wing Lahore in 1956, Deputy Director Plans at AHQ in 1957, Director Operations at Pakistan International Airline (PIA) in 1960.
+Dogar served on various command and staff assignments during his career in PAF, which included OC Flying Wing Lahore in 1956, Deputy Director Plans at AHQ in 1957, Director Operations at Pakistan International Airlines (PIA) in 1959.
 He also was the Officer Commanding Dacca Base from 1960 to 1963.
 He commanded PAF Base, Chaklala and Peshawar as well.

 A rare honour

 Dogar was the only PAF officer who had flown such a large variety of aircraft during his long and illustrious service.
 He had flown more than 35 fighter, transport, light communication and bomber aircraft.
 Dogar retired from service in 1968.

+Tamgha-e-Pakistan citation

+His Tamgha-e-Pakistan citation reads: